 Your mindset is your most powerful tool when it comes to fighting bad habits and managing your relationship to exercise.
 If you feel like you might be fostering some bad habits or an unhealthy relationship with exercise, you can use your mindset and your training habits to make positive changes.
 These are good practices for being a more well-rounded and overall happier cyclist.

 Positive Internal Dialogue

 Having a positive internal dialogue and being your own best ally are both ways to create a healthy relationship between yourself and the work that you do.
-If you’re constantly bombarding yourself with negative feedback, it can put too much pressure on your ability to add more and more onto your plate.
-Question fear-based motivation and abusive language and replace it with positive self talk and progress oriented motivation.
+If you’re constantly bombarding yourself with negative feedback, it can put too much pressure on your ability to add more and more to your plate.
+Question fear-based motivation and abusive language and replace them with positive self-talk and progress-oriented motivation.